Tetrahemihexahedron

-It is the only non-prismatic uniform polyhedron with an odd number of faces.
+The tetrahemihexahedron is the only non-prismatic uniform polyhedron with an odd number of faces.
 Its Wythoff symbol is 3/2 3 | 2, but that represents a double covering of the tetrahemihexahedron with eight triangles and six squares, paired and coinciding in space.
 (It can more intuitively be seen as two coinciding tetrahemihexahedra.)

-It is a hemipolyhedron.
+The tetrahemihexahedron is a hemipolyhedron.
 The "hemi" part of the name means some of the faces form a group with half as many members as some regular polyhedron—here, three square faces form a group with half as many faces as the regular hexahedron, better known as the cube—hence hemihexahedron.
 Hemi faces are also oriented in the same direction as the regular polyhedron's faces.
 The three square faces of the tetrahemihexahedron are, like the three facial orientations of the cube, mutually perpendicular.

 The "half-as-many" characteristic also means that hemi faces must pass through the center of the polyhedron, where they all intersect each other.
 Visually, each square is divided into four right triangles, with two visible from each side.

-Related surfaces

-It is a non-orientable surface.
-It is unique as the only uniform polyhedron with an Euler characteristic of 1 and is hence a projective polyhedron, yielding a representation of the real projective plane very similar to the Roman surface.

-Related polyhedra

-It has the same vertices and edges as the regular octahedron.
-It also shares 4 of the 8 triangular faces of the octahedron, but has three additional square faces passing through the centre of the polyhedron.

-The dual figure is the tetrahemihexacron.
+Construction and properties

+A tetrahemihexahedron can be constructed from the skeleton of a regular octahedron with three square planes as its diagonal.
+Furthermore, add four equilateral triangle faces but without two of them meeting along the edge of an octahedron.
+Another similar construction of the tetrahemihexahedron is by faceting of an octahedron; this means that it removes alternate triangular faces of an octahedron, leaving three squares that again as the diagonal.
+Because of these constructions, it has tetrahedral symmetry $\mathrm{T}_\mathrm{d}$.
+The tetrahemihexahedron is a uniform polyhedron, because of having regular polygonal faces and vertex-transitive—any vertex can be mapped isometrically onto another.
+Since the faces are intersecting each other, the tetrahemihexahedron is a nonconvex uniform polyhedron indexed as $U_{04}$.

-It is 2-covered by the cuboctahedron, which accordingly has the same abstract vertex figure (2 triangles and two squares: 3.4.3.4) and twice the vertices, edges, and faces.
-It has the same topology as the abstract polyhedron hemi-cuboctahedron.
+A tetrahemihexahedron has six vertices, twelve edges, and seven faces (that is four equilateral triangles and three squares), resulting in the Euler characteristic being one.
+Its vertex figure may be represented as the antiparallelogram, a type of self-crossed quadrilateral.
+It is 2-covered by the cuboctahedron, meaning that it has the same abstract vertex figure as a cuboctahedron wherein each vertex is surrounded by two triangles and two squares alternatingly, denoted as $3.4.3.4$, and double the vertices, edges, and faces.
+It has the same topology as the abstract polyhedron, the hemi-cuboctahedron.

+The tetrahemihexahedron is a non-orientable surface.
+It is projective polyhedron, yielding a representation of the real projective plane very similar to the Roman surface.

-It may also be constructed as a crossed triangular cuploid.
+The tetrahemihexahedron may also be constructed as a crossed triangular cuploid.
 All cuploids and their duals are topologically projective planes.